 Day after day, Tiberius became stronger and gained weight.
 At a week old, his rehabilitator noticed a deformity in his feet, probably due to a difficult hatch.
 FAW custom-built orthopaedic shoes to ensure that his toes are straightened so that he can walk normally as an adult.

 This year FAW was inundated with mallard ducklings (Anas platyrhynchos).
 At one point we had over twenty in our care split between several rehabbers.
 Ducklings are a delight but VERY messy.
 We strive to ensure they do not imprint and give them a teddy (in one case a stuffed penguin) as a surrogate mother to brood under.
 They cannot fly until around 8 weeks so are with our rescue team for a very long time.
 Natalia one of our rehabbers looked after a group of 8 that were found walking around in traffic without a mother and successfully released them into the wild as a group.
 She says "it's not all cute and cuddly, they splatter food and faeces everywhere!"

-This year FAW had 8 Swifts (Apus apus) which they rehabiliated.
+In 2020, FAW had 8 Swifts (Apus apus) which they rehabiliated.
 The birds have come in at various ages from hatchling to adult.
 Swifts are very specialist birds as they are entirely insectiverous and spend most of their life on the wing and not landing.
 They are also migratory, travelling all the way to South Africa and back every year.
 You will see Swifts from April/May time until August.

 If you find an injured or grounded swift please contact us asap.
 For more information as to what to do in the meantime click the link below.